Go beyond the edge of the stage and become a groundbreaking 21st-Century artist.

 About The New School

-Frustrated by the intellectual timidity of traditional colleges, The New School’s founders of prominent American intellectuals and educators envisioned a new kind of academic institution where faculty and students would be free to address honestly and directly the problems facing societies in the 20th century.
+Frustrated by the intellectual timidity of traditional colleges, The New School’s founders of prominent American intellectuals and educators envisioned a new kind of academic institution where faculty and students would be free to address the problems facing societies in the 20th century honestly and directly.
 The courses offered by The New School at first reflected the founders’ interest in the emerging social sciences, international affairs, history, and philosophy.
 Some of the finest minds of the 20th century developed pioneering courses at The New School.
 The New School also became known internationally for courses in the creative arts taught by some of the 20th century’s most innovative artists.
 The New School has evolved continuously through the years in response to changes in the marketplace of ideas, career opportunities, and human curiosity.

 Tuition and financial aid